basicmachines-co/basic-foundation/README.md

 - [ ] remove all print() calls
 - [-] add faastapi-problems for error responses: https://github.com/NRWLDev/fastapi-problem
 - [x] remove fastapi-users
-- [ ] package as separate modules?
-    - core
-    - api
-    - web-htmx
-- [ ] permission checks
-    - [ ] user service with current user
-    - [ ] has to be at least one admin
-    - [ ] only admins can create/edit users
-    - [ ] db: rename is_superuser to is_admin
 - [ ] frontend
     - [x] crud users happy path
     - [x] reset password flow